 a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields is optimized for representing terrain, using a coarser ground model.
 If you have a lot of 3D structure in your maps, Pix4Dmapper will give more accurate results for the areas with the 3D structure.
 However, Pix4Dfields will still give good results on any surrounding terrain.

 b) Pix4Dfields can operate with lower overlap requirements compared to Pix4Dmapper.

-DSMs generated in Pix4Dfields capture terrain well, but are less sensitive to small structures.
+DSMs generated in Pix4Dfields capture terrain well, but are less accurate in representing buildings and other vertical structures.
 They are a useful tool when addressing irrigation variability and pinpointing erosion prone areas, but are not intended for high resolution usage.
 The absolute altitude of the DSM generated in Pix4Dfields will depend on the quality of the GPS information from the image acquisition.

 Pix4Dfields will be developing, growing and implementing new features specifically based on our user feedback.
 With this constant development you can expect updates in our software that will translate into better decision making catered for agriculture.
 If you would like to be notified about our new features and upgrades you can join our newsletter.